-Cyber risk management is a growing issue in 2017, and keeping ePHI secure from the threat of data breaches is critical for all organizations that collect, store, and use that information.
+Cyber risk management is a growing issue, and keeping ePHI secure from the threat of data breaches is critical for all organizations that collect, store, and use that information.
 For this reason, Formstack partnered with healthcare information security expert George Bailey to discuss HIPAA security standards and best practices for HIPAA compliant data collection.
-Here are some of the top questions asked and answered during the Q&A portion of the webinar:
+Here are some of the top questions George helped us answer.

 1. What are some of the most common security issues that healthcare organizations encounter?